1989 New Democratic Party of Newfoundland leadership election: Leadership race and convention

-New Democratic Party of Newfoundland and Labrador provincial secretary Cle Newhook defeated Gene Long, the Member of the Newfoundland and Labrador House of Assembly for St. John's East, by 21 votes winning 126 votes on the first ballot to Long's 105 votes with 1 vote being spoiled.
-The convention was held to choose a successor to Peter Fenwick who had led the party for eight years and was, with Long, one of only two NDP MHAs in the House of Assembly.
-The 1989 leadership convention was the first contested leadership election in the party's history, the previous leaders having all been elected by acclamation.
+The provincial New Democratic Party had achieved their best electoral performance yet in the 1985 election.
+A convention was held to choose a successor to Peter Fenwick who had led the party for eight years and was, with Long, one of only two NDP MHAs in the House of Assembly.
+The party held its first ever leadership race to determine Fenwick's successor.